-Level II: Electives (12-21 credits)
+Level II: Electives (9-12 credits)

 These courses provide program breadth outside the area of concentration.
 Candidates should choose these courses to gain knowledge in areas that will help achieve their career goals.
-A candidate may not choose an elective course in the same area as a concentration.

 Level III: Capstone (3 credits)

 The capstone course, GB-699 Corporate Strategy: Initiation-Implementation, reinforces the learning outcomes in the program, and is taken near the end of the program.